SukumarSatyen/react-hooks-course/src/UseCallback/README.md

 3. `useCallback` is executed:
    - React creates a memoized version of the `returnComment` function.
+   - **Memoization Explanation**:
+     - useCallback memoizes the function definition itself, not the function's output.
+     - It stores the function reference, creating a new reference only if the dependencies change.
+     - This differs from traditional memoization, which caches function results based on input.
+     - In this case, the entire function `(name) => { return data + name; }` is stored and reused.
    - The function is memoized with `data` as a dependency, meaning it will only be recreated if `data` changes.
+     - The stored function reference will only change if `data` changes.
+     - This ensures stable function identity across re-renders when `data` remains the same.

 4. The JSX in the return statement of CallBackTutorial is evaluated:
    - React processes the JSX, creating a virtual DOM representation.